rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 ## 5.2.35 No publication statement

-<a name="5.2.35.1">5.2.35.1</a> If the resource lacks a statement relating to publication and the identity of the publisher can be determined or reasonably surmised, supply the publication information in square  brackets and make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to justify supplied information (see [5.24.31.5](/DCRMR/ppdm/Note-on-publication-statement/#5.24.31.5)).
+<a name="5.2.35.1">5.2.35.1</a> If a published resource lacks a statement relating to publication and the identity of the publisher can be determined or reasonably surmised, supply the publication information in square  brackets and make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to justify supplied information (see [5.24.31.5](/DCRMR/ppdm/Note-on-publication-statement/#5.24.31.5)).

 >**Example:**
 >Publication statement: <CITE>[Passy, France] : [Benjamin Franklin], [1781]</CITE>
 >Note on publication statement: <CITE>Imprint from Livingston</CITE>
 >>(*Comment*: The formal citation for Livingston’s bibliography of Franklin’s press at Passy is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.1](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.1)).
-The example is formatted according to ISBD for clarity)
+The example is formatted with ISBD for clarity)

 ---